ChromiaProject/vector-db-extension/README.md

         dimensions: 300 # Set number of dimensions to use
         max_vectors: 10 # Optional: Limits the search results.
 Default if not set is 10.
         store_batch_size: 300 # Optional: Set the size of each batch inserted into database.
 Just for optimization while inserting.
+        index: HNSW_COSINE # Optional: type of distance algorithm.
+HNSW_L1, HNSW_L2 and HNSW_IP are also supported.
 ```

 And make sure you deploy your chain to a container with the extension supported.